Idnan/like-on-github/README.md

-# Like on Github
+# Like on GitHub
-> Chrome extension to save links that you like on Github repository that you specify
+> Chrome extension to save links that you like on GitHub repository that you specify

 It makes it seem-less to create "today-i-read" repository where you put all the links that you read or liked.
 Just click a button and the link will be committed to your repository under the current date.